top of page

 Storage Tip

-Best enjoyed fresh, but the egg-avocado mixture can be refrigerated for up to 24 hours.
-Press plastic wrap directly onto the surface to reduce browning.
+This dish is best enjoyed fresh.
+However, the egg-avocado mixture can be refrigerated for up to 24 hours.
+To reduce browning, press plastic wrap directly onto the surface.

 Food Safety Tips for Immunocompromised Individuals